Student Rights & Services Guidelines

 - Cutting in front of other students waiting to enter an event or speak with an employer.

-- Demanding entrance and/or misrepresenting your event registration status for a limited-capacity event.
+- Misrepresenting your event registration status for a limited-capacity event.

-- Taking an unreasonable length of time (more than five to ten minutes) to talk to an employer when there is a long line of students waiting to speak with them.
+- Taking an exceptional length of time (more than five minutes) to talk to an employer when there is a long line of students waiting to speak with them.

-- Not honoring event ending times or accosting employer representatives outside event venues in order to gain exceptional access to employers.
+- Not honoring event ending times or lingering at the exits of recruiting events to gain exceptional access to employer representatives.

 - Misrepresenting one's qualifications, work authorization, or educational background.